codingjoe/joeflow/docs/tasks.rst

 ~~~~~~~~~~~~~

 Machine tasks have three different allowed return values all of which will
-cause the process to behave differently:
+cause the workflow to behave differently:

 :class:`None`:
-    If a task returns ``None`` or anything at all the process will just
+    If a task returns ``None`` or anything at all the workflow will just
     proceed as planed and follow all outgoing edges and execute the next
     tasks.